zenainiafaf/AI-Powered-Adaptive-English-Learning-Platform/README.md

 <img src="docs/images/home_page.png" width="900">
 </p>

-The landing page introduces the platform and provides access to authentication, learning activities, and personalized recommendations.
+The landing page introduces the platform and provides access to authentication

 ---